LolaGM/MyPointOfVue/README.md

 ## Next steps

-* Implement other components anv Views
+* Implement other components and Views
+* Use Bootstrap to learn compatibility with VUE

 ## Recommended IDE Setup